asmodehn/complexity/PITCHME.md

 @ul[spaced]
 - what is 0 ? in roman numerals ?
 - what is -2 apple ? why ?
-- what is 4 slices of a cake ? what if I take 0.5 slices ? double cake ?
+- what is 1/4 of a cake ?
+- so if I take 1/0.5 slices, I get double cake ?
+- ...
 @ulend

 ---